Sunday 27 November 2016

 The north elevation of the nave

-On this occasion, like very many others built on or near to the outcrop of the “Rotherham Red” sandstone - which I have visited during my investigation of the building stones and construction history of mediaeval churches in and around South Yorkshire - I was unable to see the interior of St. John the Baptist's church and the remaining Norman arches, because it is was locked.
+On this occasion, like others that I have visited during my investigation of the building stones and construction history of mediaeval churches in and around South Yorkshire, I was unable to see the interior of St. John the Baptist's church and the remaining Norman arches, because it was locked.

 A general view of the south aisle